bigfish/resume/markdown/main.md

 * Knowledge of HTTP, Cookies, authentication and related web-security issues
 * Understanding of relational database design and NoSQL databases
 * Knowledge of RESTful API design patterns

-### User Experience Design

-* Good understanding of UX design principles
+* Understanding of GraphQL
-* Attention to detail of appearance and interaction to improve user experience
-* Graphic design and production with Adobe Creative Suite, and Sketch
+* Nginx configuration for cacheing, proxying

-### Programming Craft
+### General

+* Great communication and collaboration skills
 * Disciplined about writing tests
-* Effective use of version control (especially Git)
-* Experience with Agile principles and methodologies
+* Experience with Agile principles and methodologies, mostly Scrum
 * Good understanding of programming principles and best-practices
 * Use of build tools to automate linting, testing, optimization
 * Knowledge of functional, object oriented, and other programming paradigms
+* Extensive experience with Git and Github
+* Use of advanced code editor(s) and features to improve productivity
 * Have learned many languages over the years, JavaScript is my specialty
-* Enjoy learning new web technologies as they emerge

-### General

-* Good communication and collaboration skills
-* Knowledge of Unix, Bash shell and command line
+* Knowledge of Unix, Bash shell scripting and command line tools
-* Vim expert -- have written several plugins
 * Learned Dvorak keyboard layout to improve typing performance
 * Built my own keyboard!

 ## Employment Experience

+### Software Developer, MappedIn (2018 - present)

+* Fronted dev on the Consumer team, focusing on flagship Mappedin Directory (Kiosk)
+* Worked on very large frontend application, with many screens and states
+* Manage content in multiple languages, using i18next, Phraseapp
+* Implemented new UI features based on high fidelity UX designs
+* Used React, MobX, ThreeJS, ES6, KefirJS, SASS
+* Tracked errors in production with Sentry, determined root causes
+* Wrote unit tests using Jest & React Testing Library
+* Fixed bugs in legacy code, adding tests and refactoring
+* Used storybook to document React component library
+* Contributed extensively to new multifloor wayfinding experience
+* Contributed new features and bug fixes to Mappedin 3D Map SDK
+* Maintained and updated Webpack, ESLint, Jenkins config
+* Participated in company hackathons to prototype new concepts
+* Groomed, estimated, and updated stories in JIRA
+* Collaborated with cross-functional team using Scrum agile methodology

-### Fullstack Developer, eSentire (2016 - present)
+### Fullstack Developer, eSentire (2016 - 2018)

-* Developed frontend of new customer facing Portal with ES6, React, Redux
+* Developed frontend of new customer-facing Portal with ES6, React, Redux
 * Developed interactive datavisualizations with D3.js
 * Collaborated with others to create common component library
 * Wrote unit tests for new code to ensure high level of coverage